aldabbasy/aldabbasy/README.md

 # 💫 About Me:
-I'm a 25-year-old software engineer from Jordan with experience in Next.js, React, and TypeScript.
+As an experienced software engineer with a passion for building robust and efficient applications, I bring a wealth of technical expertise to the table.
+With over 5 years of experience working with Next.js, React, and TypeScript, I have a proven track record of delivering high-quality software solutions on time.

 ## 🌐 Socials: